-The event agendas time zone is CEST.
+The event agendas time zone is CET.

 Welcome address by State Secretary Ingbert Liebing, Commissioner of Land Schleswig-Holstein to the Federation.